-The Value of Company-Wide Knowledge Management in 2025
+The Benefit of Company-Wide Knowledge Management in 2026

-The Value of Enterprise Intelligence report presents more findings from platform usage analysis and customer surveys, quantifying the value of company-wide knowledge management.
+The Value of Enterprise Intelligence report presents findings from platform usage analysis and customer surveys, quantifying the benefit of company-wide knowledge management.
 Here are some of the most notable statistical data:

 1. Reduced Time Searching for Information

-Time spent searching for information significantly diminishes productivity, highlighting the value of company-wide knowledge management in streamlining access to essential data.
-A McKinsey & Company study found that employees spend an average of 1.8 hours daily searching for information.
+Naturally, the time spent searching for information significantly diminishes productivity, highlighting the value of company-wide knowledge management in streamlining access to essential data.
+In fact, a McKinsey & Company study found that employees spend an average of 1.8 hours per day searching for information.
 This not only reduces the time employees can spend on impactful tasks but also creates frustration, leading to lower morale.

 Implementing a company-wide knowledge management strategy through a robust KM system prevents this significant time loss.
-While companies lacking such systems may see employees spend an average of 8.5 hours weekly on information retrieval, organizations with KM programs can cut this down to just 4.6 hours, effectively saving approximately 3.9 hours per employee each week.
+While companies lacking such systems may see employees spend an average of 8.5 hours per week on information retrieval, organizations with KM programs can reduce this to just 4.6 hours, effectively saving approximately 3.9 hours per employee each week.
 This reclaimed time translates directly into increased productivity and efficiency across the company.

-Additionally, utilizing a knowledge management system enables employees to locate necessary documents in under 15 minutes.
+Additionally, utilizing an enterprise knowledge management system enables employees to locate necessary documents in under 15 minutes.
 This is a substantial improvement compared to the 38 minutes typically spent navigating multiple, disparate sources.

 8.5 hours